Switch Mode

 Beast Tamer 18

-“Shall I lower the food now?”
+“Shall we lower the feed now?”

-The beast’s eyes gleamed.
+The beast’s eyes gleamed with a flash.

 “Eat.”